beanshell/beanshell/README.md

 This Fork provides a branch beanshell-unuffical to be able to realease not snapshot version of the beanshell project (see https://github.com/beanshell/beanshell).
 It is used by com.github.stefanofornari:BshConsole.
+It is not intended to be a public fork or version of Beanshell!